Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model: Results away from half filling

 \subsection{The split of $E_{\rm d}$}

-Doping also influence the atomic excitations.
-Compared with the half-filling case in Fig. \ref{fig2}, the boundary $E_{\rm d}$ has been split owing to doping.
-To show this clearly, we have calculated the energy dependence of $S({\bf q},{\omega})$ at ${\bf q}=[\pi/2,\pi/2]$.
-Related results of $S({\bf q},{\omega})$ as a function of ${\omega}$ for $n=1.0$ (red solid line), and $n=0.8$ (blue dashed line) at the hopping strength $t/U=0.4$ are plotted in Fig. \ref{fig6}.
+Doping also influences the atomic excitations.
+Compared with the half-filling case in Fig. \ref{fig2}, the boundary $E_{\rm d}$ splits due to doping.
+To show this clearly, we calculate $S({\bf q}=[\pi/2,\pi/2],{\omega})$ as a function of ${\omega}$ for different doping concentrations at $t/U=0.4$ in Fig. \ref{fig6}.